Ville Koski: Istra 1961

 In the early December 2023, it was announced that Koski had signed with Croatian premier division 1.
 HNL side Istra 1961 on a three-and-a-half-year deal.
 He was already close to sign with the club in the 2023 summer transfer window but the deal got cancelled then.
 The transfer was effective in January 2024.

+Alavés

+On 31 January 2026, Koski joined Spanish club Deportivo Alavés on loan for the remainder of the 2025-26 season.
+He made his La Liga debut on 13 March, in a 1–1 draw against Villarreal.
+Koski started his first game in La Liga on 13 May, playing full 90 minutes in a 1–0 home win over Barcelona.

+On 15 June 2026, Koski signed a permanent five-year contract with Alavés for a €3 million fee.
+On 12 September, Koski scored his first goal for Alavés in away match against Racing de Santander, becoming the second Finnish player ever after Jari Litmanen to score in La Liga.

 International career

 A regular Finnish youth international, Koski has represented Finland at various youth national team levels.
 He has also captained the Finland U21 national team.
-Koski was integral part of the Finland U21 team, which qualified for the upcoming 2025 UEFA European Under-21 Championship final tournament, for the second time in the nation's history.
+Koski was integral part of the Finland U21 team helping them to qualify for the 2025 UEFA European Under-21 Championship final tournament, for the second time in the nation's history.

 Koski made his full international debut for Finland senior national team on 12 January 2023, in a friendly match against Estonia.